 Studied Italian and German at Durham University followed by an MA at the University of Nottingham, earning two research awards.
 For 5+ years she has organised boutique learning experiences abroad and has a passion for languages.
 She is a qualified CELTA teacher and has lived and studied in Siena, Florence and Seville.
 Zoe is also the founder of Made in the Med.

-After moving to Paris for 6 years after school, Em embarked on a degree in Culture antique et
+After moving to Paris for 6 years, Em embarked on a degree in Culture antique et

 monde contemporain at the